week 2: set point and the word FAT

 The first step to getting our hunger/appetite back on track is to get in touch with the subtleties of our hunger and then, when we are MODERATELY hungry - EAT!!!

-Repeat this step over and over again until you re-build the trust, and allow your over-reactive appetite to settle down.
+Repeat this step over and over again until you re-build trust with your body, and allow your over-reactive appetite to settle down.
+Give yourself TIME!

-If you NEVER feel hungry, try eating every 2-3 hours.
+If you NEVER feel hungry, try eating every few hours until you ebgin to tune in to biological information.

 2. Write down what FAT means to you.
 What does it represent?
 What words would you consider when describing a fat person?
-Be rigorously honest!!!
+Be brutally honest!!!

 What does "having a fat body" mean to you?
 What does that phrase conjure up for you - images?
 Memories?
 Words?
 Descriptors?
 Free write a bit here and see what comes up!